-Normally, 5-FU is rapidly broken down in the body by an enzyme known as dihydropyrimidine dehydrogenase, or DPD.
+Normally, 5-FU is rapidly broken down in the body by an enzyme known as DPD.
 Eniluracil irreversibly inhibits DPD, thereby substantially slowing the breakdown of 5-FU and prolonging exposure of the tumor cells to the drug.

 While 5-FU is a current mainstay of contemporary oncology treatment, it has some therapeutic drawbacks: